Two Freshmen, Lewis and Stevens, Remake the Alma Mater

-In being appointed to this position, Mrs. Stahl become one of only a small handful of women to lead a Division-I collegiate marching/athletics band program, joining with directors at the University of New Hampshire, University of Delaware, Bowling Green University and Mississippi State University.
+In being appointed to this position, Mrs. Stahl becomes one of only a small handful of women to lead a Division-I collegiate marching/athletics band program, joining directors at the University of New Hampshire, University of Delaware, Bowling Green University and Mississippi State University.

 Remarks from Shayna Stahl on her hiring:

 “I am thrilled and honored to be selected as the new Director of Athletic Bands here at Stony Brook University and to have been a part of the program from the beginning.
 The sense of community and school spirit at Stony Brook is infectious and I know the direct role the band has played helping to instill university pride and traditions.
 It is a pleasure be able to work closely with students who love band, love their school, and love to learn and are as talented and smart as they are.
 I see my role as building upon these important qualities and providing students with the guidance, support, knowledge, and professionalism that will assist in taking us to the next level.”

 About the Spirit of Stony Brook Marching Band